 - Standard Royal Court: Or more standard-ish than the rest of the incarnations.
 So far, there have been nobles, guards, a few royal positions, and the Mayor as a model of government.

 - Star-Crossed Lovers: In the IDW comics, she has this relationship with a Good Counterpart to King Sombra from a Mirror Universe.
+It ends more or less how you'd expect.

 - Statuesque Stunner: Her looks combined with her size qualify her for this.